semgrep/semgrep/README.md

 # Fetch rules automatically by setting the `--config auto` flag.
 # This will fetch rules relevant to your project from Semgrep Registry.
-# The name of your project will be sent to Semgrep Registry as an identifier.
 # Your source code is not uploaded.
 $ semgrep --config auto
 ```